Tottenham Mandem: NPK/Sin Squad

 On 3 February 2018, Kwabena Nelson, also known as Kobi and a former member of NPK, was stabbed to death by members of the Wood Green Mob (WGM) following them crashing into his car.
 Neron Quartey would be sentenced to a minimum of 26 years in August for involvement in his death.
 Some weeks later, on 8 March, Kelvin Odunuyi - also known as Lampz or DipDat- was shot to death outside the Vue cinema in Wood Green.
 It was assumed that Lampz's death was retaliation for the death of Kobi.
 As of August 2021, no one has been convicted for Lampz's murder.

 Roughly one month following the death of Lampz, on 2 April, Tanesha Melbourne-Blake was shot and killed alongside Chalgrove Road in Tottenham.
 The shooting was linked to the WGM-NPK conflict, with several posts tagged with "#NPK" making references to the death of Melbourne-Blake.
 It was alleged that the murder was a revenge attack following a rapper from Wood Green, named Bobby Slater, being attacked at a restaurant in Farringdon.
 The Sun offered a £50,000 reward for information regarding her killer.
 In 2020, it was determined that the gun used in Melbourne-Blake's murder was used in another murder.

 In 2020, members of NPK, alongside SJ of OFB, were sentenced to life for the murder of Kamali Gabbidon-Lynck, also known as K1, and the attempted murder of Jason Fraser, both affiliated with the WGM.

-The NPK is also associated in the UK drill music scene, with its members having released songs with accompanying music videos.
-Rappers that go under the "Sin Squad (SS)" collective include Stewie, Bully B, GP, Uncs, KayyKayy and LR.
+NPK is also associated with the UK drill music scene, with their members having released songs with accompanying music videos.
+Rappers that go under the "Sin Squad (SS)" collective include Stewie, Bully B, GP, Uncs, KayyKayy, Tugga, MLoose, and LR.
+Tyrell "Trills" Graham and Shane "Sneakz" Lyons are also members of Sin Squad, however they are currently incarcerated for the murder of Gabbidon-Lynck.